Boris Johnson Christmas Message: Get a Wonderful Gift from a Covid Booster - ExBulletin

 The government will continue to monitor the data closely and will not hesitate to act after Christmas if necessary.

-Opening his message, the Prime Minister will refer to the spread of Omicron saying: After two years of this pandemic, I cannot say that we are out of it.
+As he opens his post, the Prime Minister refers to the spread of Omicron saying: After two years of this pandemic, I cannot say that we are out of it.

 When Omicron is booming, when we all know it, together we have to try to stop the spread of this new variant, we have to test ourselves and be extra careful when we meet elderly or vulnerable loved ones.